 Students cannot look back at the passage as they are answering questions.
 This removes the “look-back” bias which, in our studies, can invalidate a comprehension measure’s validity.
 Not allowing the “look-back” often makes the test of comprehension more difficult for students who are accustomed to using this technique as a test-taking strategy (see Let’s Go Learn’s paper entitled “Silent Reading Comprehension Sub-test: Look-Backs and Reliability”).

 Conclusions: The goal of the CCSS is to test students’ progressive readiness for college entrance, and DORA’s Comprehension sub-test does just that.
 It is true that the Lexile bands returned by our assessment may occasionally appear lower than the CCSS-recommended Lexile bands.
 This is largely because our complex system of measuring test readability takes into account more than simply the Lexile level.
-The Lexile score reported by DORA is simply an equivalency of our assessment texts as measured by MetaMetrics and does not take into account the additional measures of text complexity employed by Let’s Go Learn.
+The Lexile score reported by DORA is simply the readability level of our assessment texts as measured by MetaMetrics and does not take into account the additional measures of text complexity employed by Let’s Go Learn.

 Our CCSS alignment has been thoroughly vetted by reading experts, and arguably, our construct validity means DORA is more aligned to the CCSS goals than most assessments on the market in reading.